VityaSchel/bunsogs/README.md

 |                                         |        |         |         |

 If you run bunsogs successfully on any untested platform, make sure to [tell me](mailto:bunsogs@hloth.dev) and I will update this table.

+## Security

+Bunsogs, bunsogs-auto-dm, bunsogs-profanity-filter are constantly monitored by Snyx â€” independent analyzation tool that searches for known vulnerable dependencies and code vulnerabilities.
+Bunsogs and its officially supported plugins have no known vulnerable dependencies, backdoors, exploits or any kind of malware.

+If you'd like to report a security vulnerability that affects users of bunsogs privately, please contact me via [Telegram](https://t.me/hlothdev), [email](bunsogs@hloth.dev) or Session (ONS: hloth)

 ## Prerequisites